eileenmcnaughton/import_extensions/README.md

 Absent this define a sample data set is available for testing.

+Note there is no intension to use a setting for the upload folder as the define requires command line server access & is more secure.

 **JSON**

 This is a limited opportunity to pull in data from a very simple